a fancy vintage train compartment

 How to decline Russian personal pronouns?

-Each Russian personal pronoun can take on a variety of different forms, depending on its case.
+Each Russian personal pronoun can take on a variety of different forms, depending on its .
 The case indicates what role the noun or the pronoun that replaces the noun plays in the sentence, sort of like the difference between “she” and “her” in English.

 The forms of personal pronouns are listed in all six cases below.
 Follow the links in the table to learn more about when you might want to use each case.